OpenEstate/OpenEstate-IS24-REST/README.md

 </dependency>
 ```

-You can find further informations in the
+You can find further information in the
 [project wiki](https://github.com/OpenEstate/OpenEstate-IS24-REST/wiki) or in
 the `docs` subfolder.